-Sixty point seven percent (60.7%) of the property will be open space/landscaped.
+Sixty and seven tenths percent (60.7%) of the property will be open space/landscaped.

 According to the landscaped plans, at least 82 desirable trees will be preserved or relocated within the property.
-An additional 241 trees and shrubbery, such as, Live Oaks, Mahogany, Buttonwoods, Tamarinds Gumbo limbos and Damon Holly, Poinciana, Royal and Date Palms and a other variety of shade trees and palms exceeding the required heights.
+An additional 241 trees and shrubbery, such as, Live Oaks, Mahogany, Buttonwoods, Tamarinds Gumbo Limbos, Damon Holly, Poinciana, Royal and Date Palms and other variety of shade trees and palms exceeding the required heights.